epsilon537/boxlambda/_drafts/dfx.markdown

     make dfx_test_flash_gw
     ```

-7. When flashing has completed, the target should boot up.
+7. When flashing has been completed, the target should boot up.
 You should see the following messages:

     ```
     Starting...